-- Siting and design of development on the site to conserve the significance of heritage assets (listed buildings and conservation areas) on the site and their settings;; - Opportunities for further intensification of use within this accessible, town centre site in terms of housing density should be maximised, subject to specific analysis. - The site is a town centre site with very good accessibility to key services and public transport.
-Proposals for development should therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - Air quality, noise pollution and/or light pollution measures to be addressed as far as possible in the design and layout of the scheme on the site; - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance.
-This may include sub-division of the site to protect these specific areas within the site's overall area; - Access to the site is to be gained from and Church Street car park and Kirkgate. - Development proposals on this site must accord with all relevant policies of the local plan
+- Siting and design of development on the site to conserve the significance of heritage assets (listed buildings and conservation areas) on the site and their settings. - Opportunities for further intensification of use within this accessible, town centre site in terms of housing density should be maximised, subject to specific analysis. - The site is a town centre site with very good accessibility to key services and public transport.
+Proposals for development will therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle. - Air quality, noise pollution and/or light pollution measures to be addressed as far as possible in the design and layout of the scheme on the site. - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance.
+This may include sub-division of the site to protect these specific areas within the site's overall area. - Development to protect the PROW running through the site. - Access to the site is to be gained from and Church Street car park and Kirkgate. - Development proposals for this site must accord with local plan policies H2 and INF3 (which set out requirements for contributions towards affordable housing and sport, open space and recreation facilities) and all other relevant local plan policies.